AvshalomP/PatatapClone/README.md

 # PatatapClone
-This web program is a clone of Patatap.com
+This web application is a simple clone of Patatap.com